SERG-Delft/serg-www/content/authors/luis-cruz/_index.md

 # Organizational groups that you belong to (for People widget)
 # Set this to `[]` or comment out if you are not using People widget.
-# Use one of the following values:
+# For active members, use one of the following values:
 #    - Associate Professors
 #    - Assistant Professors
 #    - Postdoctoral Researchers